yhzhang0128/egos-2000/USAGES.md

 # Compile and Run EGOS on Arty

 You can use Windows, Linux or MacOS.
+For Windows users, use WSL (Windows Subsystem for Linux) for step1 and step2.

 ## Step1: Setup compiler and compile egos-riscv